Skip to main content

 Collections stored offsite require 30 days prior notice for retrieval.
 Retrievals are made the last Friday of the month.
 Contact the NLM Support Center for scheduling.

-Does this website include all the materials in the archives?
+Does this website include all archival collections?

 Glossary of terms and symbols